-- motor-vehicle related bodily injury and property damage claims; - workers' compensation insurance coverage on our employees; and

-• general liability claims.
+- motor-vehicle related bodily injury and property damage claims; - workers' compensation insurance coverage on our employees; and - general liability claims.

-Our insurance program includes a self-insured deductible of \$250,000 per incident for bodily injury, property damage, and workers' compensation (with a basket at \$250,000 for all three).
+Our insurance program included a self-insured deductible of \$250,000 per incident for bodily injury, property damage, and workers' compensation (with a basket at \$250,000 for all three) until September 30, 2017.
+Effective October 1, 2017 our deductible on bodily injury and property damage remained at \$250,000 but increased to \$500,000 on workers compensation with no basket coverage.
 In addition, we maintained insurance policies with a total limit of \$50 million, of which \$49 million was provided under umbrella and excess liability policies and \$1 million is provided under a primary liability policy.
 The \$250,000 deductible per incident could adversely affect our profitability, particularly in the event of an increase in the frequency or severity of incidents.
-Additionally, we are self-insured for damage to the equipment that we own and lease, as well as for cargo losses and such self-insurance is not subject to any maximum limitation.
+Additionally, we are self-insurance for damage to the equipment that we own and lease, as well as for cargo losses and such self-insurance is not subject to any maximum limitation.
 In addition, even where we have insurance, our insurance policies may not provide coverage for certain claims against us or may not be sufficient to cover all possible liabilities.